This post was last updated on October 5th, 2022 at 08:52 am.

 A Quid Pro Quo donation is when a donation is partly a good or service and partly a donation.
 The total donation must be over $75.00 before a statement is required.
 The Quid Pro Quo statements do differ in the way the regular statements work as far as verbiage.

 The most common example is a fundraiser where the dinner ticket’s total cost takes into account the actual dinner cost and the rest is a donation.
-For example, say the dinner ticket is $125.00 but the actual meal only cost $25.00.
+For example, say the dinner ticket is $125.00 but the actual meal only costs $25.00.
 The church must include a description of the good faith estimate of the fair market value of the meal.
 In this case $25.00 for the meal and provide a donation statement of $100.00.
 Here’s an example of what the verbiage might look like.

 Description | Date | Total Donations | Fair Market Value of Goods Provided to You | Deductible Donation |